sql::dialect

 Returns true if this dialect supports the TRY_CONVERT function

-Returns true if the dialect supports the LISTEN statement
+Returns true if the dialect supports the LOAD DATA statement

-Returns true if the dialect supports the NOTIFY statement
+Returns true if the dialect supports the LOAD extension statement

 fn supports_top_before_distinct(&self) -> bool